HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/HBox_Properties.md

 ### containerWeight

 Specifies percentage of width to be allocated by its parent widget.
 The parent widget space is distributed to its child widgets based on this weight factor.
-All its child widgets should sum up to 100% of weight except when placed in **hcl.ui.ScrollBox**.
+All its child widgets should sum up to 100% of weight except when placed in **voltmx.ui.ScrollBox**.

 For example, a Form has Label1, Button1, and Button2 and the container weight could be 30 each for Label1 and Button1 and 40 for Button2, so that the sum of the container weight is 100.